 Which?
 Don’t Buy tablets

-With dim, unresponsive touchscreens, tortoise-slow processors and a battery that won’t last through the afternoon, these tablet duds are to be avoided.
+With dim, unresponsive touchscreens, tortoise-slow processors and batteries that won’t last through the afternoon, these tablet duds are to be avoided.

+Buying a terrible tablet can be infuriating, leaving you with a useless block of plastic that takes ages to open web pages or to move between apps and which runs out of power in the blink of an eye.
+Our in-depth tablet testing can prevent you wasting money by alerting you to the Don't Buy tablets that you should leave on the shelf, and identifying the Best Buy tablets you should consider instead.

-Log-in or sign up for a £1 trial to unlock our full list of Don’t Buy tablets
+Log-in or sign up for a £1 trial to Which? to unlock the Don’t Buy-rated tablets.

 Which? reviews all the latest tablets, including models from Apple, Amazon, Samsung, Google and Microsoft, to help you find the best tablets and avoid the worst.
 Through in-depth testing, we can recommend the tablets that give you sharp screens with punchy colours, easy-to-use software and all-day battery life.
 We can also help you steer clear of the tablets that you’ll wish you’d never picked up.